difuse-dartmouth/21w_ASTR15/README.md

 ### Folder Structure
 * folder to hold all data files that are linked to in the Colab notebooks
 * folder to hold Colab notebook files for all exercises
+* folder to hold documentation file for Colab notebooks/exercises